Rio Pucuno Foundation: Projects and Ongoing Support

 Wildsumaco Wildlife Sanctuary S.A. donates all bar and gift shop profits, as well as most of the profit from Wildsumaco Lodge, to Rio Pucuno Foundation's General Fund.
 The quilts displayed on the walls of the lodge are gifted to donors of specific amounts to RPF.

 If you can help us buy and preserve forest in Sumaco, or with any of our projects, please contact us.
-US citizens wishing to make tax-exempt donations, please go through World Land Trust-US (www.worldlandtrust-us.org) and specify that you want your donation to go to Rio Pucuno Foundation, Ecuador.
+US citizens wishing to make tax-exempt donations, please contact Rainforest Trust (www.RainforestTrust.org) and specify that you want your donation to go to Rio Pucuno Foundation, Ecuador.

 Ours is a grass-roots conservation effort; we are proud of what we, with the help of like-minded individuals, have already accomplished and look forward to a bright future in the Sumaco area.